Jerry Rhome: Cleveland Browns

 In 1969, although Rhome was a backup to Bill Nelsen, the information he provided about the Cowboys offense helped the Browns beat them in a 38-14 Conference Championship playoff win.

 On January 27, 1970, he was traded to the Houston Oilers in exchange for a third round draft choice, that they gave back to the Dallas Cowboys in payment for their original trade.

 Houston Oilers

 Rhome would only play as a backup for the Houston Oilers for a year.
 On August 17, 1971, he was waived after the team decided to keep rookies Dan Pastorini and Lynn Dickey, to back up starter Charley Johnson.

 Los Angeles Rams

 On August 19, 1971, he was claimed off the waiver wire by the Los Angeles Rams, where he was a backup for one year.
 On August 24, 1972, he was released after the Rams acquired quarterback Pete Beathard.

-Montreal Alouettes (CFL)
+Montreal Alouettes

 In October 1972, he signed with the Montreal Alouettes of the Canadian Football League.
 On December 18, he announced his retirement.